cameroncuster/2048_player/README.md

 	Change Log
 	Attempted to optimize the algorithm by accounting for the similarity of values across the board, and found that this must be done using the exponential powers of 2 of the values ( e.a. log2 the board values ) otherwise the operation is too slow.

-	Log2 values stored as a hash table to be accessed in average constant time as opposed to calculated.
+	The exponent values stored as a hash table to be accessed in average constant time as opposed to calculated.
 This was faster.

 	Attempted to alter the weights of the board for efficiency and scoring